If you’re looking for a cheap and eco-friendly way of making coffee, then you’re at the right place.

 Most guides recommend a steeping time of 12 to 24 hours.

 Nevertheless, I’ve found that you don’t really need 24 hours to make cold brew concentrate.

 According to this scientific report you only need to steep the grounds for 6 to 7 hours to fully extract them.

-My personal experience has also shown that you get the best-tasting cold brew if you only steep it for 7 to 12 hours.
+My personal experience has also shown that you get the best-tasting cold brew if you only steep the coffee grounds for 7 to 12 hours.

-That’s why I usually mix the coffee grounds and water in the evening at around 8 P.M.
-When I wake up in the morning, about 12 hours later, I filter the coffee grounds and serve my morning cup of cold brew, by diluting it with either hot or cold water.
+I’d usually soak the ground coffee in the evening at around 8 P.M.
+When I wake up in the morning, about 12 hours later, I’d filter the coffee grounds and serve my morning cup of cold brew, by diluting it with either hot or cold water.

 Of course, in case you forget your cold brew coffee in the fridge for longer, don’t worry.

-Even if left for 24 hours, the concentrate will still be tasty and you’ll definitely enjoy it.
+Even if left for 24 hours, the concentrate will still be tasty and you’ll get to enjoy it.

-With that being said, steeping for 24 hours should be more of an exception rather than the rule, so stick to my recommendation of 7 to 12 hours of steeping to make the best cold brew coffee.
+With that being said, steeping for 24 hours should be more of an exception, rather than a rule, so stick to my recommendation of 7 to 12 hours of steeping to make the best cold brew coffee.

 Filtering Cold Brew